Convergence analysis of GMRES applied to Helmholtz problems near resonances: Introduction

 The main aim of this paper is to investigate the relationships between GMRES convergence rates and the properties of linear systems associated with Helmholtz problems near resonances.
-More specifically our main contributions are: \begin{itemize} \item to generalize a GMRES convergence bound based on harmonic Ritz values; \item to show that the approximation of every eigenvalue or group of eigenvalues by harmonic Ritz values affects convergence; \item to apply deflation techniques with a suitable choice of eigenvectors adapted to resonance problems to accelerate GMRES convergence and combine them with a CSL based preconditioner; \item to understand the numerical behavior of GMRES for different cases scenarios and acceleration methods. \end{itemize} The remainder of the paper is structured as follows. \Cref{sec:gmres} introduces the GMRES method and reviews key convergence properties.
-We then extend a GMRES convergence bound based on harmonic Ritz values, showing that when these values approach a subset of eigenvalues closely enough, the corresponding eigenvalues cease to hinder convergence.
-In \Cref{sec:helmholtz}, we present the continuous Helmholtz problem and the settings in which resonances and quasi-resonances arise.
-To efficiently solve the discretized problem obtained via the finite element method (FEM), we introduce acceleration techniques tailored to its specific challenges.
-In particular, we employ a Complex Shifted Laplacian (CSL) preconditioner suited to Helmholtz problems, and we motivate the use of deflation strategies by the presence of resonances.
+More specifically our main contributions are: \begin{itemize} \item to generalize a GMRES residual bound based on harmonic Ritz values; \item to show that the approximation of every eigenvalue or group of eigenvalues by harmonic Ritz values affects convergence; \item to apply deflation techniques with a suitable choice of eigenvectors adapted to resonance problems to accelerate GMRES convergence and combine them with a preconditioner; \item to understand the numerical behavior of GMRES for different cases scenarios and acceleration methods. \end{itemize} The remainder of the paper is structured as follows. \Cref{sec:gmres} introduces the GMRES method and reviews key convergence properties.
+We then extend a GMRES residual bound based on harmonic Ritz values, showing that when these values approach a subset of eigenvalues closely enough, the corresponding eigenvalues cease to hinder convergence.
+In \Cref{sec:helmholtz}, we present the continuous and discretized Helmholtz problem and the settings in which resonances and quasi-resonances arise.
+To efficiently solve the problem for cases near to resonances or quasi-resonances, we study and highlight the interest of a deflation technique, and we investigate its combination with a preconditioning strategy.
+For this analysis, we selected the Complex Shifted Laplacian (CSL) preconditioner with an incomplete LU (ILU) factorization as a case of study.
 Finally, in \Cref{sec:cavityProblem,sec:scatteringProblems}, we investigate numerical benchmarks near resonant regimes.
-These case studies illustrate how the proposed tools influence GMRES convergence and allow us to assess the effectiveness and robustness of the acceleration techniques.
+These cases illustrate how the proposed tools influence GMRES convergence and allow us to assess the effectiveness and robustness of the acceleration techniques.